ElieMelki/BRSerialization/README.md

 The BRSerialization SDK allow you to serialize and deserialise complex objects to basic data type (that can be valid to be a JSON objects or a plist) back and forth.

-BRSerialization SDK has an extension to convert direction fron JSON data to complex object back and forth.
+BRSerialization SDK has an extension to for direct serialization from JSON data to complex object back and forth.
 It can aslo be a basic entry for SOAP.

 ## Table of Contents